cristinawithout/2021-04-Li-C/1-Database.md

 # SUMMARY

-In this exercise, you will be requirements to implement against and/or tasks to complete.
+In this exercise, you're designing the database schema for a single page application that handles flight and passenger information.
+(Note: You do not need to worry about user authentication or managing user data.)

+Your requirements and the task are described below.

 Make use of any resources available to you, including any internet search tools or documentation sites.

-You’re developing the full stack for a single page application that handles flight and passenger information.
-You do not need to worry about user authentication or managing user data.

 # REQUIREMENTS